wasifkareem/StarBook/README.md

    git commit -m 'feat: Add your descriptive commit message'
    ```

-   `Note:` Before committing changes, ensure you include one of these tags in your commit message: `feat, fix, wip, patch, build`.
+   **Note:** Before committing changes, ensure you include one of these tags in your commit message: `feat, fix, docs, style, refactor, test, chore`.

 7. Push your changes to your forked repository: